 The curriculum for the Body Imaging fellowship includes rotations in body MRI, CT, and US, with patients from emergency, inpatient and outpatient settings, all of which see a high volume of cases daily.
 As a 1000-bed hospital with a level 1 trauma emergency room, there is no shortage of pathology.
 Beaumont Hospital is a large surgical and oncologic center, as well as a liver and kidney transplant center, which allows for exposure to many advanced imaging cases.
 Beaumont also has a large Gastroenterology department, through which we get many requests for GI Flouroscopy, CT and MR enterography, and CT colonography.
 In addition, we do US and MR scanning of the prostate, including biopsy with both modalities.

-At least 10 weeks of procedure experience are included in the full Body Imaging fellowship.
+At least 8 weeks of procedure experience are included in the full Body Imaging fellowship.
 We have a very busy body interventional service, with average of ten cases a day, including biopsy of lung, liver, kidney, lymph node, thyroid, etc. We also perform abscess drainage, paracentesis, and thoracentesis.
 We use ultrasound guidance as much as possible for our procedures, as well as CT guidance when needed.
 Rotation time is also dedicated within the fellowship for 3D-Lab experience, research, and elective.
-If you choose to pursue the minor focus in MSK or PET imaging, you will have a reduction in body imaging rotations to allow for 16 weeks of dedicated time in our Musculoskeletal Imaging division or our Nuclear Medicine/PET Imaging division.
+If you choose to pursue the minor focus in MSK or PET imaging, you will have a reduction in body imaging rotations to allow for 21 weeks of dedicated time in our Breast Imaging division, or 16 weeks of dedicated time in our Musculoskeletal Imaging / Nuclear Medicine/PET Imaging division.

 As a non-accredited fellowship, at least 4 weeks (Mon-Fri) and 5 weekends (amount subject to change) is required to be spent on our generals service, where you will do primary staff reads on adult Chest and Abdomen Xray from the emergency and inpatient settings.
 You may staff residents during this time as well.
 This requirement does demand that you have passed the radiology core exam and have a permanent MI state medical license.
 There is also a requirement of six body imaging call weekend shifts, which you will do with a faculty member.
 All body imaging rotations will always be staffed by faculty.